toolness/calc/updating_data.md

 Save a copy of the CSV as the next version of the data in https://github.com/18F/calc/tree/master/contracts/docs.
 Overwrite `hourly_prices.csv` with the new file.

 Run `./manage.py load_data`

+This will replace all existing records with the ones in the CSV.

+Should the format of the file we import ever change, run `./manage.py makemigrations` and alert the team that they will need to run migrations on their local environments.

 ## Updating data on Cloud Foundry
 Before pushing to an app, edit the `manifest.yml` and under the environment you want to push to, add `command: bash cf.sh`.